Irrotational Contact Fields: Mathematical Formulation

-We first introduce notation and conventions used in our framework.
-We closely follow the notation in our previous work \cite{bib:castro2022unconstrained,bib:masterjohn2021discrete} later extended to deformable FEM models in \cite{bib:han2023}.
+We first introduce the notation and conventions used in our framework.
+We closely follow the notation in our previous work~\cite{bib:castro2022unconstrained,bib:masterjohn2021discrete}, later extended to deformable Finite Element Method (FEM) models in~\cite{bib:han2023} and Material Point Method (MPM) models in~\cite{bib:zong2024_convex_mpm}.

-The state of our system is described by generalized positions $\mf{q} \in \mathbb{R}^{n_q}$ and generalized velocities $\mf{v} \in \mathbb{R}^{n_v}$ where $n_q$ and $n_v$ denote the total number of generalized positions and velocities, respectively.
-Time derivatives of the configurations relate to the generalized velocities by the kinematic map $\dot{\mf{q}} = \mf{N}(\mf{q})\mf{v}$.
+State is described by generalized positions $\mf{q} \in \mathbb{R}^{n_q}$ and generalized velocities $\mf{v} \in \mathbb{R}^{n_v}$, where $n_q$ and $n_v$ are the number of generalized positions and velocities, respectively.
+Time derivatives of the generalized positions relate to the generalized velocities by the kinematic map $\dot{\mf{q}} = \mf{N}(\mf{q})\mf{v}$.
 We use joint coordinates to describe articulated rigid bodies.